8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 	- Negative correlation assets: 20 to 30 percent; target of 25.
 	- Low correlation assets: 15 to 23 percent; target of 19.

-Compare this to the new stack; we don't change the names for the Mark 2 through 5 because they haven't been released yet (can you tell I do software development, even as a hobby?).
+Compare this to the new stack; we don't change the names for the Mark 2 through 5 because they have yet to be released (can you tell I do software development, even as a hobby?).
 (The differences are emphasized.)

 - Mark 1.1: Coast FI 1
 	- No change at the top level, underlying fund allocation, and funds change.